Everybody Wants to Rule the LARP

 Fate encourages players to own their story and their character.
-It gives them mechanical ways to influence the story, and it uses a currency — fate points — to make sure that everyone has a built-in way to take turns being knocked down and being awesome.
+It gives them mechanical ways to influence the story, and it uses a currency — fate points — to make sure that everyone has a built-in way to take turns being awesome and getting knocked down.
 This currency even allows players to literally buy power over a scene they really care about, by giving fate points to the other player in return for getting their character to do something they want.

 You don't have to use the Fate system to implement some of these tips in your games, though it certainly helps.
 Just always remember the actual golden rule of the gaming table: anyone can leave the game at any time... so give them a reason to stay.

 Courtney has been running large-scale live action roleplaying games for more than fifteen years.
 She is currently president of the non-profit gaming group known as Urban Myths.
 Many of her posts are written for the instruction of gamemasters, but much of the advice can also be applied to writing in general.